 All issues discovered by Panorama9 can be set up to trigger text message and email notifications.
-The idea is to immediately notify you about the issues that are most critical to you (offline servers, internet connection, services running) If you haven’t already configured notifications please read here.
+The idea is to immediately notify you about the issues that are most critical to you (offline servers, internet connection, website etc.) If you haven’t already configured notifications please read here.

 What should I set up to trigger notifications?